dwellons/DonationLog/README.md

 finances or other reasons, or to share with donors.
 It is open source and free to use for any non-profit organizations.

-Donations to help fund the project can be made at www.website.com
+If you want to help support the project, you can here: www.website.com

 ### Project Technologies/Techniques Used.